The 14 Best Sunday Roasts In London

 The Camberwell Arms is the Al Murray of pubs—a bit lairy from the outside, but incredibly well-mannered within.
-The well-mannered comes in the form of a posh dining room at the back, run by a couple of ex-St John guys.
-The Sunday lunches are exceptional here - there are joints to share, but also fresh salads, pastas, and desserts beyond the standard puddings and cakes.
-If you think pasta for Sunday lunch sounds like sacrilege, you obviously haven’t tried it.
+The well-mannered comes in the form of a casual dining room at the back, run by a couple of ex-St John guys.
+The Sunday lunches are exceptional—there are joints to share, but also fresh salads, pickled mackerel, and desserts beyond the standard puddings and cakes.
+If you think mackerel for Sunday lunch sounds like sacrilege, you obviously haven’t tried it.

-The Drapers Arms looks like one of the most upmarket pubs you’ve ever stepped into, and as an extra plus, it has some of the best pub food in North London.
-In particular, the Sunday roasts are so good they could turn an otherwise sane person into the kind of obsessed fan who’d start a conversation with a total stranger, just to tell them all about the roast potatoes they ate the other week.
-The roasties are tasty, yes, but the joints are the main draw here.
-Go with a big group and get the beef to share, along with several rounds - when it’s in full swing, this place is hard to beat on a Sunday.
+The Drapers Arms looks like one of the most upmarket pubs you’ve ever stepped into, and as an extra plus, it has some of the best pub food in Islington.
+The Sunday roasts are so good they could turn an otherwise sane person into the kind of obsessed fan who’d start a conversation with a total stranger, just to tell them all about the roast potatoes they ate the other week.
+The roasties are tasty, yes, but the joints are the main draw.
+Go with a big group and get the beef to share, along with several rounds.
+When it’s in full swing, this place is hard to beat on a Sunday.

 The Sunday roasts at the Bull & Last are legendary.
 The roasts of lamb rump or beef come served with all their accompaniments in one big glorious pile, covered in gravy and topped with a crispy yorkshire.
 There’s a great selection of cask ales, and the atmosphere is as pure traditional boozer as they come.
 It gets busy, so book well ahead, and don’t forget to trudge up Parliament Hill like an asthmatic hippo for the view afterwards.